ssonkiya/ssonkiya.github.io/_posts/2017-10-25-On-High-Performance-R.md

 ![center](https://github.com/robinsones/robinsones.github.io/blob/master/images/Dave_optimization_tweet.png)

-I've also gotten to know many other people in the R community through RLadies, conferences, or twitter, some of whom offered help as well.
+I've also gotten to know many other people in the R community through RLadies, conferences, and twitter, some of whom offered help as well.
 But even if you're new to R and don't know anyone, there are people who will jump in and help you too.
-RStudio recently launched a new [community website](https://community.rstudio.com/) where you can ask quesitons ranging from a specific issue that you need to debug to why you should use RMarkdown.
+RStudio recently launched a new [community website](https://community.rstudio.com/) where you can ask quesitons ranging from a specific issue that you need to debug to [why you should use RMarkdown](https://community.rstudio.com/t/convince-me-to-start-using-r-markdown/1636).
 There's also a [slack community](https://medium.com/@kierisi/join-the-r-for-data-science-online-learning-community-842527222ab3), organized by [Jesse Maegan](https://twitter.com/kierisi), that brings people wanting to learn R together with mentors to work through Garrett Grolemund and Hadley Wickham's [R for Data Science](http://r4ds.had.co.nz/) book.
-Jesse has been writing a great series of blog posts reflecting on [lessons of each week](https://medium.com/@kierisi/latest), and she'll also be doing another round.
+Jesse has been writing a great series of blog posts reflecting on some [lessons from each week](https://medium.com/@kierisi/latest), and she'll also be doing another round.

 Part of why I wrote this post is I believe those who are privileged--whether by having a data science job, getting to go to conferences, or having a formal education in programming or statistics--should try to share that through public work.
-I hope the lessons shared here on optimizing performance in R can help others make their R code better.
+I hope the lessons below on optimizing performance in R can help others make their R code better.

 ## Lessons learned on performance in R

 #### You may not need big data tools

 In my tweet, I mentioned some packages I'd been trying, including foreach and doparallel, packages for parallel processing.
-Some folks replying also suggested sparklyr (integrates spark and R) and Rcpp (integrates R and C++).
+Some folks replying also suggested sparklyr (which integrates spark and R) and Rcpp (which integrates R and C++).
 I thought I needed to use these because I was dealing with big data (for R) - 10+ million rows with some text columns!

 But even if the data you start with is large, you may be able to make it smaller by summarizing or eliminating extra columns.
 In the next section, you'll see how I compressed my data into 3 numeric columns and less than a thousand rows.